noa/iur/README.md

 time.
 We will refer to the full sorted list of messages by a given author as that author's history.

 You'll want to create both a training and evaluation datasets.
-The evaluation data would typically be future to the training data and contain posts by a larger number of authors.
-Both splits should be further divided into query and target sub-splits, for a total of four datasets.
+The evaluation data would typically be future to the training data.
+Both splits should be further divided into query and target sub-splits, for a total of four datasets, in order to support ranking experiments.

 For the training splits, take each training author's history and split it into two portions, the first portion contributing to the query